Djallexi/Package-Grid-HYSPLIT/README.md

 - Linux (Ubuntu/Debian recommended) or macOS
 - Windows isn't supported for now
 - ~Some GB free disk space for meteorological data and results from simulations
-- For large simulations : computationnal power (multiple cores)
+- For large simulations : good computationnal power (multiple cores)

 ---